Shapley Value Approximation Based on k-Additive Games: -Additive Approximation Approach

 \subsection{The $k$-Additive Optimization Problem}

 We leverage the representation of $\nu_k$ by means of interactions as given in \cref{eq:iitomu_s}.
-In particular, since $\nu_k$ is supposed to be $k$-additive, we specify $\nu_k$ as a linear transformation of interactions $I^k(B)$ for all $B \subseteq N$ of size $|B| \leq k$, allowing us to drop interactions of higher order than $k$:
+In particular, since $\nu_k$ is supposed to be $k$-additive, we specify $\nu_k$ as a linear transformation of interactions $I^k(B)$ for all $B \subseteq N$ of size $|B| \leq k$, allowing us to truncate interactions of higher order than $k$:

-Note that, given this representation, the Shapley values $\phi^k$ of the resulting game $(N,\nu_k)$ are obtained immediately by the interactions $I_i^k = \phi_i^k$, which will serve as estimates for the Shapley values $\phi$ of the game $(N,\nu)$, i.e.\ $I_i^k \approx \phi_i$.
+Within this representation, the Shapley values $\phi^k$ of the resulting game $(N,\nu_k)$ are obtained immediately by the interactions $I_i^k = \phi_i^k$, which will serve as estimates for the Shapley values $\phi$ of the game $(N,\nu)$, i.e.\ $I_i^k \approx \phi_i$.
 The $k$-additive representation of $\nu_k$ comes with the advantage that the number of parameters $I^k(B)$ needed to define the surrogate game is reduced (as several parameters are set to zero).
 The drawback of this strategy is the reduction in flexibility left to model the observed game $(N,\nu)$ according to the obtained evaluations.
 However, we can still model interactions for coalitions up to $k$ players.
 Empirically, works in the literature~\citep{Grabisch2002,Grabisch2006,Pelegrina2020,Pelegrina.2023} have been using $2$-additive or even $3$-additive games and obtained satisfactory results for modeling interactions.
-Our goal is to fit $\nu_k$ as close as possible to $\nu$ and we therefore minimize the following expression, capturing by how much $\nu_k$ deviates from $\nu$:
+Our goal is to fit $\nu_k$ as closely as possible to $\nu$ and therefore minimize the deviation of $\nu_k$ from $\nu$ captured by

 where $w_A$ is an importance weight associated to each coalition $A$.
 We are eager to meet the desirable efficiency axiom such that the difference between and $\nu(N)$ and $\nu(\emptyset)$ is decomposed among the players within our approximated values $\phi^k$.
 This is ensured by imposing the constraint $\nu(N) - \nu(\emptyset) = \nu_k(N) - \nu_k(\emptyset)$.
 Hence, we arrive at the following optimization problem. \begin{definition} Given a cooperative game $(N, \nu)$, a degree of $k$-additivity $k \in \mathbb{N}$ with $k \leq n$, and weights $w_A \in \mathbb{R}$ associated with each coalition $A \subseteq N$, the $k$-additive optimization problem is given by the following constrained weighted least square optimization problem: